Get the 411 on government grants.

 MCC will credit the Pell Grant funds to your account.

 Yes, if you’re otherwise eligible.
 The amount of the grant will be prorated based on your enrollment.
-If you’re enrolled half-time, you’d receive half the amount that you’d receive as a full-time student.
+If you’re enrolled half-time and your courses are required for your degree, you’d receive half the amount that you’d receive as a full-time student.

 A Federal Supplemental Educational Opportunity Grant (FSEOG) is for MCC students with exceptional financial need – that is, students with the lowest Expected Family Contributions (EFCs) – and gives priority to students who receive Federal Pell Grants.
 You apply for the FSEOG through your FAFSA and do not have to pay it back.